 Older residents have the ability to work on campus in a student work experience program.
 Residents may be able to help with younger students and work in other departments.
-Taking on a leadership role can boost for resident’s self-esteem and gives the younger children a role model to look up to.
+Taking on a leadership role can boost a resident’s self-esteem and gives the younger children a role model to look up to.

-One of our newest programs is gardening.
+Another special activity is gardening.
 Working in a garden offers many benefits, both mental and physical.
 Tending a garden can help mood and reduce anxiety.
 Children and teens can also gain a sense of responsibility by caring for plants, as well as develop a better understanding of the natural world around them.